CVE-2026-39047

 Remediation

-Proactive Monitoring: Monitor network traffic directed at TCP port 9100 for anomalous payloads or high volumes of unexpected traffic.
+Proactive Monitoring: Monitor network traffic for unusual activity directed at port 9100 and investigate any unexpected printer reboots or service outages.

 Exploitation status